DBJDBJ/consolidated/tonpi/readme.md

 Once Python is installed, open the console and make sure Python3 is available by typing `python --version`.

-> PATH: If Python is not on your PATH, it is warmly recommended to use [Rapid Environment Editor](https://www.rapidee.com/en/about) and do that, and various other wonderfull things using that excellent tool.
+> PATH: If Python is not on your PATH, it is warmly recommended to use [Rapid Environment Editor](https://www.rapidee.com/en/about) .
+Do that, and various other wonderfull things using that excellent tool.

 ## How to use the command line
 To execute any of the pip or wheel commands given here, you need a command line (here also called console, terminal, shell or bash, where the last two refer to Linux style command lines) and Python must be on the PATH.